lydiabower/blog/_posts/2016-07-4-trussle-stories-the-reverend.md

 We first spoke to Ant a few hours after he’d completed our quick online application form.

-{% include image/center.html filename="Ant.jpeg" %}
+{% include image/center.html filename="Ant.jpg" %}

 > “In a world where complicated forms and broken promises seem to be the norm where anything to do with finance is concerned, I was pleasantly surprised by Trussle.
 It was very convenient.”